QubesOS/qubes-doc/external/configuration-guides/multiboot.md

 Troubleshooting
 ----------------------

-If you install Qubes without making any backups beforehand, don't worry.
+If you install PedOS without making any backups beforehand, don't worry.
 If you didn't overwrite the original partitions, then it is usually possible to recover your old systems relatively easily, as described above.